 Porter’s Generic Strategies are designed for businesses but departments can use them within their own strategy, most notably a Product Strategy can take the form of one of the four generic strategies.

 Although originally designed for use by companies, there’s no reason a non-profit can not take advantage of the generic strategies.
+For some more reading on charity strategy check out our guide to creating a charity fundraising strategy.

 Michael Porter developed his Generic Strategies in a 1985 paper entitled Competitive Advantage: Creating and Sustaining Superior Performance.